Best Butter Beans Recipe

 • salt and black pepper, to taste

-Directions to Make This Recipe for the Best Butter Beans…
+Quick Instructions to Make This Recipe for the Best Butter Beans…(*full recipe card below!)

 1. First, you will need to slowly caramelize the Vidalia onions along with celery, creating a lovely flavor; almost like sugar.
-This is the key to flavoring the beans, so you really don’t need to add any sugar.
+This is the key to flavoring the beans, so you don’t need to add any sugar.

 2. Next, you will need to simmer the beans with bacon, and vegetable broth until the broth is mostly absorbed.
 The beans will be soft and tender, almost melting in your mouth.
 Then serve.